kshitij-p/chatgpt-writer-demo/README.md

 # Additional Features/Ideas
-These are the things that can be added as features as opposed to the aforementioned points where improvements in terms of UI/UX or just on the technical side of things.
+These are the things that can be added as features as opposed to the aforementioned points which were improvements in terms of UI/UX or just on the technical side of things.

 1. Read the user's chat to autofill the given prompt (done in background)
 1. Collect data and run some sort of sentimental analysis